Silver framework

 Key Area 2.3.5 – Access to authors

-At silver level, we expect schools to give all learners the opportunity to engage with authors (writers, illustrators or storytellers).
+Giving all learners the opportunity to engage with authors (writers, illustrators or storytellers).

 Schools should give all learners the opportunity to engage with authors (writers, illustrators or storytellers) in one of the below ways, or in another way that suits their setting:

-Watching Authors Live
+Watching Authors Live (Live or On Demand)

-Attending / taking part in an online book festival or other book-related event eg. StoryCon
+Attending / taking part in an online book festival or other book-related event

-Hosting / watching online Scottish Children's Friendly Book Tour events
+Hosting / watching online Scottish Friendly Children's Book Tour events

 Taking part in an online book chat with an author / illustrator or storyteller